alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 Data warehouses like Snowflake Redshift and BigQuery are extremely scalable and performant, so it makes sense to do two transformations inside the database rather than external processing layer.

 **Data Warehouse**

 storing structured data

 ![](/img/dbt/04.png)

 Typically, you interact with the data warehouse by executing SQL against it.
 So data warehouses is nothing more than a performance engine that lets us do analytics workloads on our data using sequel.

 **External Tables**

 First of all, you pay for the compute nodes, whether they are used or they are not used.
 And we are not talking about lethal amounts here.
 In case you have large datasets, that's very pricey.
 Even if you're a data warehouse.
 Storage is underutilized as you have small amounts of data, but it requires high analytical workloads.

 Second, you can set up auto scaling, but it does that does not necessarily mean you can scale to meet your peak workloads.

 There is this concept called external tables.
 ![](/img/dbt/06.png)

-![](/img/dbt/07.png)
-We have the option to store large files outside of the data warehouse in, for example, Amazon S3 or blob storage.
+We have the option to store large files outside of the data warehouse in, for example, [Amazon S3](https://aws.amazon.com/s3/) or `blob storage` ( a type of cloud storage for `unstructured data` [[1]](https://www.cloudflare.com/en-gb/learning/cloud/what-is-blob-storage/), [[2]](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) ).
 So we can decouple the compute component from the storage component.
 At this point, we can scale the compute and the storage independently from the data that warehousing the istances.

+![](/img/dbt/07.png)

 So now we handle the storage and compute for structured data, but what do we do in case we have unstructured data like images and video videos or text files?
 Data Lake.

 **Data Lake**

-unstructured or send structured
+Unstructured or semi-structured

 ![](/img/dbt/05.png)

-You can think of a data lake as a repository where you can put all kinds of data ranging from Rome cleanest, unstructured, semi-structured and so on.
-It is like a very scalable fire system on premise, this will be called GFS or Hadoop distributed file system, but for cloud.
-There are others like Amazon S3 or Asia.
-Is your data lake storage Gen2 a.k.a. address to.
+You can think of a data lake as a repository where you can store all kinds of data, ranging from raw, unstructured, semi-structured, and so on.
+It is like a very scalable file system on-premise, which would be called GFS or [Hadoop Distributed File System ([HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html)), but for the cloud.
+There are others like [Amazon S3](https://aws.amazon.com/s3/) or [Azure](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction).
+Your data lake storage could be Gen2, also known as [ADLS Gen2](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction).

 The point of the data lake is to store files so they have no computer integrated.
 This means that if you're analytical, workloads increase.
 You can scale your compute instances independently from storage and your cloud provider will take care of handling external tables itself.
 If you use `Databricks` or `Snowflake`, these providers will store your data in the data lake by default.
 And they will only provide you with analytical clusters that you can set up the way you want.